Escape Dead Island: Plot

+At the office, Kimball tells Cliff that she has the cure for the virus but must test it on Cliff.
+She releases Devan, already a zombie, who bites Cliff before collapsing.
+Cliff passes out and experiences a psychotic break from reality.
+After hallucinating alternate experiences of previous events, Cliff kneels next to Devan and apologizes before injecting one of them with the serum.
+Afterward, Cliff ends up on a beach of Narapela.
+He releases a case containing the data drive and his own narrated account of events into the ocean before Linda's voice calls him back to the island.

+In a post-credits scene, the case passes by the boat Cliff, Linda, and Devan arrive on in the beginning.

 Reception

 Escape Dead Island received mixed to negative reviews from critics upon release.
 Review aggregator Metacritic gave the Microsoft Windows version 52/100 based on 23 reviews, the PlayStation 3 version 40/100 based on 25 reviews, and the Xbox 360 version 32/100 based on 12 reviews.

 Eric L. Patterson from Electronic Gaming Monthly gave the game a 7.5/10, praising the comic-book-style visuals, unique graphical styles, refreshing ideas, as well as the third-person perspective.
 He stated that "I want more games like Escape Dead Island—games that don't have to be perfect or gigantic blockbusters and can just be fun experiences that understand what their place in the world should be."

 Scott Butterworth from IGN gave the game a 6.8/10, stating that "While Escape Dead Islands workmanlike combat and ho-hum zombies fail to fully capitalize on this unoriginal but respectably executed premise, it does manage to punctuate its enjoyable filler with some genuinely spectacular moments of madness."

 James Kozanitis from Hardcore Gamer gave the game a 1/5, saying, "Escape Dead Island squandered whatever opportunity it had to make a compelling story, while offering only sub-par gameplay to tide you over in the meantime.
 It has no business being a game, rather than a one-shot graphic novel for dedicated fans."

 Tim Turi of Game Informer gave the game a 2/10, criticizing the frustrating mission structure, poor textures, combat system and animations, the lack of variety in terms of enemy type, unlikable characters and low replay value.
 He stated that "Escape Dead Islands single-player adventure is plagued with enough technical and design horrors that every copy of the game should be sealed shut and stamped with enough biohazard symbols to keep innocent fans of the series away."

 Justin McElroy from Polygon declared it "the worst game I've ever finished", calling it a failure in its attempts at stealth, survival horror and action.